 The park supports a variety of wildlife, including hoary marmot, snowshoe hare, Columbian ground squirrel, beaver, elk, bighorn sheep, and the park's mountain goats who are so widespread and easily spotted that they have become the symbol of Glacier National Park.

 The park is also very well known for it's large grizzly and black bear populations.
 They are an absolute sight to see in the wild and certainly make Glacier a special place - it's one of only 5 areas in the lower 48 where grizzly bears can be found.
+To avoid conflict, appreciate wildlife from a distance and do not disturb animals.
 Please note that proper food and scented storage is required day and night to keep both visitors and bears safe.
 Carrying and knowing how to use bear spray properly is advised, and a must if you plan to venture onto the parks backcountry hiking trails.
 Please see the park's Bear Safety page for more.

 Birdwatching is rather enjoyable here as well - look for bald and golden eagles, Northern Hawk Owls, ospreys, swifts, and harlequins.